-The Company's accounting for the impacts of the Tax Act is incomplete, and the recorded amounts discussed above in this Note are provisional estimates as of February 28, 2018.
+The Company's accounting for the impacts of the Tax Act is incomplete, and the recorded amounts discussed above in this Note are provisional estimates as of May 31, 2018.
 While the Company was able to reasonably estimate the impact of the reduction in the corporate rate on its U.S. net deferred tax liabilities, it may be affected by other analyses related to the Tax Act including, but not limited to, changes in the underlying accounts to which the respective deferred tax assets and liabilities relate and the state tax effects of adjustments made to federal temporary differences.
 The provisional benefit resulting from application of the Tax Act's lower corporate tax rate to fiscal 2018 projected taxable income reflects reasonable estimates of the Company's fiscal 2018 pretax income and effects of the Tax Act.
 These reasonable estimates include, but are not limited to, the amount of capital expenditures for qualified property that will be placed in service as of the end of fiscal 2018.
+The Company has not recorded any material adjustments to the provisional amounts recorded in the second quarter of fiscal 2018 related to the Tax Act.